Support for Google Team Drives

 - Multithreaded multipart upload to Amazon S3 in order to maximize bandwidth usage.
 You can specify the number of threads on the Program Settings dialog, tab sheet “Cloud”.
 This setting will also be used for uploads to Glacier and Azure.

-- Support for MTP devices.
+- Support for MTP devices (on Windows only).
 You can now sync with any smartphone or camera including Android devices and iPhones.
 See the new “Device…” buttons below the left and right-hand paths when editing a profile in Advanced Mode.

 - Support for Windows Event Log and SugarSync cloud storage.
 Windows Events can be configured on the Program Settings dialog.
 Containers (buckets/vaults) can be chosen via a Browse dialog for Amazon S3, Glacier, Microsoft Azure, and SugarSync.